Health Insurance: What It Is, Types & Benefits | PolicyX

 • Financial Protection

 Health insurance acts as a safety net against unexpected medical expenses.
-It covers a significant portion of your healthcare costs, such as hospitalization, surgeries, doctor’s fees, and medications, preventing you from depleting your savings or incurring debt.
+It covers a significant portion of your healthcare costs, such as hospitalisation, surgeries, doctor's fees, and medications, preventing you from depleting your savings or incurring debt.

 • Access to Quality Healthcare